 |8-165.1mm = 8-6.5"||8-170mm = 8-6.69"||8-200mm = 8-7.87"|

-Tire professionals classify bolt patterns using a two number system.
+Bolt patterns are classified using a two number system.
 The first number indicates how many bolt holes are in the wheel, and the second describes the diameter of the imaginary circle they make.
 For example, a 5-100mm bolt pattern means that the wheel has 5 bolt holes equally spaced on a 100mm circle.
 This distance is measured across the wheel center.
 Usually, large vehicles have more bolts arranged in a larger bolt circle.
 Smaller vehicles typically have fewer bolts arranged in a smaller circle.
 The most accurate ways to measure bolt patterns are depicted in the illustrations below.

 In addition to the bolt patterns listed above, many manufacturers produce wheels with dual bolt patterns.

-Dual bolt patterns have an additional set of bolt holes, enabling the wheel to accept two different bolt patterns.
+Dual-drill bolt patterns have an additional set of bolt holes, enabling the wheel to accept two different bolt patterns.
 For example, a wheel with a 5-100/114.3 millimeter bolt pattern has ten total bolt holes.
-It can accommodate both the 5-100 millimeter bolt pattern, and the 5-114.3 millimeter bolt pattern.
+It can accommodate both the 5-100 millimeter bolt pattern and the 5-114.3 millimeter bolt pattern.

 For more information or help measuring your bolt pattern, stop by any of our Discount Tire locations and we'll get you taken care of!